-All current OUA students can access a free and confidential* appointment-based telephone, email and Skype counselling service.
-Our counsellor is professionally qualified, highly experienced and able to provide assistance with many issues:
+All current OUA students can access free and confidential* appointments with our Specialist Student Coaches (Welfare).
+Our Specialist Student Coaches are professionally qualified and experienced counsellors who are able to provide assistance with many issues, including:

 - Dealing with study anxiety